Texas Chainsaw 3D-2013

 Omar is a 2013 Best Foreign Language Film Oscar nominee.

 Omar tells the story of a young Palestinian man living in the political unrest of Israel, personally conflicted, and a freedom fighter, sympathetic to the other side.
-He is in love with a young girl whose brother is a leader in the freedom fight and their romance eventually becomes a love triangle.

-Once Omar is arrested on suspicion of murdering a soldier, a series of events take place that makes the audience wonder what side of the fence he really is on and who his allegiance lies with.
+Once Omar is arrested on suspicion of murdering a soldier, a series of events take place that makes the audience wonder what side of the fence he is on and who his allegiance lies with.

 The ending of the film is unexpected and rather excellent.